top of page

 Snow accumulation on solar panels poses a challenge as it covers the surface and reduces the amount of sunlight reaching the cells.
 In regions with heavy snowfall, solar panels are often installed at an angle to encourage snow to slide off.
 Additionally, PV modules are designed to be durable and withstand the weight of snow loads according to local building codes and standards.

-In some cases, periodic snow removal may be necessary to restore optimal performance.
-However, be careful not to scratch the modules as it can impact solar panel durability.
-Use a soft brush or a snow removal tool specifically designed for solar panels to safely remove the snow.
-Also, proper safety precautions are critical when on the roof, especially if the surface is icy.
+In certain situations, it may be necessary to periodically remove snow to maintain optimal solar panel performance.
+It's essential to avoid scratching the modules during this process, as it can compromise solar panel durability.
+To safely remove snow, use a soft brush or a specialized snow removal tool designed for solar panels.
+Additionally, taking proper safety precautions is crucial when working on the roof, particularly if the surface is icy.

 Hurricanes & Solar Panels in High Winds